JoseAgustin/ram2metv2/README.md

 Stations measured it variables at 10 m above ground level.

-The ![GRIB][grib128]  table contains a set of tables with the codes for each variable in order to map the variable to its description, units and abbreviature.
+The [GRIB][gribt]  table contains a set of tables with the codes for each variable in order to map the variable to its description, units and abbreviature.
 In addition to the meteorological variables the chemical gas traces are  also considered.
 The following tables used and variables considered are presented.
 The grib codes follows the guide from World Meteorological Organization [WMO].

 ### Table 128
 |Value| Parameter|Units| ABBREV.|